antimof/UxPlay/README.md

  * **OpenSUSE:**
 (sudo zypper install)
-gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel graphics). _In some cases,  you may need to use gstreamer or libav* packages for OpenSUSE from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/) "Essentials" (which provides packages including plugins that OpenSUSE does not ship for license reasons; recommendation: after adding the Packman repository, use the option in YaST Software management to switch
+gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel/AMD graphics). _In some cases,  you may need to use gstreamer or libav* packages for OpenSUSE from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/) "Essentials" (which provides packages including plugins that OpenSUSE does not ship for license reasons; recommendation: after adding the Packman repository, use the option in YaST Software management to switch